Table of Contents

 6. When a canal system or deep drainage structure exists nearby the construction site.

-4. Benefits of Using Pile Foundation
+3. Advantages of Pile Foundation

 Some of the benefits of using a pile foundation can be listed as follows: